-On January 21, 2015, Petitioner filed his request for a hearing to challenge the effective date of his Medicare enrollment and billing privileges that Noridian established.2 The case was assigned to me to hear and decide, and I issued an Acknowledgment and Prehearing Order (Order) that directed the parties on presenting their evidence and argument.
+On January 26, 2015, Petitioner filed her request for a hearing to challenge the effective date of her Medicare enrollment and billing privileges that Noridian established.
+The case was assigned to me to hear and decide, and I issued an Acknowledgment and Prehearing Order (Order) that directed the parties on presenting their evidence and argument.
 CMS subsequently moved for summary judgment and filed a supporting brief (CMS Br.) as well as eight proposed exhibits marked as CMS Exs.
 1-8.
-Petitioner, through counsel, opposed summary judgment in favor of CMS and filed a cross-motion for summary judgment with supporting brief (P. Br.).
-Petitioner did not file any of his own exhibits, but relied on the same documentary exhibits that CMS proposed.
+Petitioner, through counsel, opposed summary judgment in favor of CMS and filed a cross-motion for summary judgment, supporting brief (P. Br.), and one proposed exhibit marked as P. Ex.
+1.